mir-group/phoebe/doc/sphinx/source/tutorials/elWanTransport.rst

 Use a good value of ``tr2_ph`` (smaller is better, but harder to converge), which (indirectly) checks the convergence of phonon frequencies.

 In the input file, we set the flag ``electron_phonon = "epa"``.
-Even though we are not doing an EPA calculation, this flag still results in the
-This will trigger the calculation of the electron-phonon coupling matrix elements which are used by Phoebe.
+Even though we are not doing an EPA calculation, this flag is generally used to trigger the calculation of the electron-phonon coupling matrix elements which are used by Phoebe.

 Run the code as::